Putting SW Washington Issues First!

 Watch this climate change video: <What Shell knew about climate change in 1991>

 We are Putting People First by protecting our environment.
-We must fight for renewable energy and incentivize investment in alternative energy.
+We must fight for renewable energy and create incentives for investment in alternative energy.
 In addition, we must protect national parks and protect national resources from private interests.
 Further, we must hold polluters accountable and properly fund the EPA.

 I believe that climate change is very serious, that it is mostly caused by humans, and that the sooner we address it, the less expensive it will be.
 The recent rain in Texas was the heaviest ever record on Earth, and cost our government $180 billion.
 Delay in addressing climate change is not an option.
 Consequently, I will NOT take money from the fossil fuel industry.
 I will seek to prevent capital investments in new fossil fuel infrastructure such as natural gas pipelines.
 Further, I will advocate for incentives to transition away from fossil fuels as much as possible and as soon as possible.
-In addition, I believe revenue from a carbon pollution tax could be used to accelerate the transition away from fossil fuels and to restore forests and soils to sequester carbon because this would be a just transition.
+In addition, I think we should use revenue from a carbon pollution tax for accelerating the transition away from fossil fuels and to restore forests and soils to sequester carbon because this would be a just transition.

 Over 75 American mayors have signed onto planning for 100% renewable energy by 2050 because the greater environmental movement is demanding the transition away from fossil fuel.